zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 This is also "inhabiting there" in danger.

-This was said by the World Zun: [SN.10.3]
+This was said by the Blessed One: [SN.10.3]

 "From here, there are greed and anger, from here unhappiness, happiness, and body hair stand up.